 Make a list of what’s most crucial to care for.
-Account for your vegetable beds as well as your houseplants, your lawns as well as your landscaping.
+Account for your vegetable beds as well as your houseplants, and your lawn as well as your landscaping.

 Make note of what will ripen soon and what will go to seed.
 Knowing the actual needs of your garden will help you focus on the tasks that are most important.

 Ask a friend or neighbor to take care of your yard or houseplants.

 This is my recommended method for finding a free (or very cheap) plant-sitter.
 Most people really do not mind taking care of your garden, especially if you ply them with fresh vegetables or offer to return the favor if they have gardens of their own.

 Pro tip: Make sure the sitter knows how to shut off the water in case of an emergency.
-(I’ve had a pipe burst in my yard before, one week into a four-week vacation!
+(One time I had a pipe burst in my yard, one week into a four-week vacation!
 Could’ve been serious buzzkill but the garden was saved and the pipe was repaired with only a couple of phone calls.)

 Check the weather and plan accordingly.

 If you anticipate days of hot (or rainy) weather ahead, make sure you adjust your watering schedule appropriately.

 If you’re frequently out of town or have a sprawling urban farm, a drip irrigation system set on a timer is a worthy investment.

 Give your garden a tune-up before you go.

 Do any weeding, thinning, pruning, deadheading, fertilizing, or mulching before you leave.
 Mulching will help your soil retain moisture, smother any weeds, and protect sensitive plants from heat or cold.

-If you have a lot of houseplants to care for, group them together in one spot so that your plant-sitter won’t have to run around hand-watering them all… and possibly missing one.
+If you have a lot of houseplants to care for, group them together in one spot so your plant-sitter won’t have to run around hand-watering them all… and possibly missing one.

 Pick, pick, pick.